Biotin - hair loss & thinning hair

 Problems with the absorption of nutrients in the intestines, or serious digestive disorders such as Crohn's disease*, celiac disease (gluten intolerance) or leaky gut syndrome.

 *Crohn's disease is an inflammatory disease of the gastrointestinal tract.
-Common symptoms are diarrhea, stomach cramps after eating and weight loss.
+Common symptoms are diarrhoea, stomach cramps after eating and weight loss.

 Which foods are high in biotin?

 You probably already get the daily recommended amount of biotin from the food you eat.
-But if you want to increase your intake even more, you can add more biotin-rich foods to your diet or take a dietary supplement with biotin.
+But if you want to increase your intake even more, you can add more biotin-rich foods to your diet or take a dietary supplement with biotin and collagen.

 Foods rich in biotin

-If you don't think you're getting enough biotin from your diet, or if you just want to increase your dose, a biotin supplement may be an option.
+If you don't think you're getting enough biotin from your diet, or if you just want to increase your dose, a supplement with biotin and collagen may be an option.

 Why is biotin good for the body?